dejotb/AllBest_Dogs/README.md

 ## Features

 - search bar,
-- sorting option,
+- sorting options,
-- advanced filtering by multiple characteristics from breed temperament and breed group,
+- advanced filtering by multiple characteristics of breed temperament and breed group,
 - add breed to favourites,
 - view breed details in the external source